ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 {: tip}
 <!--#/istutorial#-->

-This tutorial walks you through the steps of setting up isolated workloads by provisioning a {{site.data.keyword.vpc_full}} (VPC) with subnets spanning multiple availability zones (AZs) and virtual server instances (VSIs) that can scale according to your requirements in multiple zones within one region to ensure the high availability of your application.
-You will also configure load balancers to provide high availability between zones and reduce network latency for users.
+This tutorial walks you through the steps of setting up isolated workloads by provisioning a {{site.data.keyword.vpc_full}} (VPC) with subnets spanning multiple availability zones (AZs) and virtual server instances (VSIs) that can scale according to your requirements to ensure the high availability of your application.
+You will also configure load balancers to provide high availability between zones within one region.

 You will learn how to isolate your instances by provisioning them on a dedicated host and also resize the instances after provisioning.
 You will also attach an encrypted volume to your instance.You will provision all of these services and VPC resources using {{site.data.keyword.bpfull_notm}}.
 {:shortdesc}

-An {{site.data.keyword.bpfull_notm}} template is a set of files that define the {{site.data.keyword.Bluemix_notm}} resources that you want to create, update, or delete.
-You create a {{site.data.keyword.bpshort}} workspace that points to your template and use the built-in capabilities of the {{site.data.keyword.Bluemix_notm}} provider plug-in for Terraform to provision your {{site.data.keyword.Bluemix_notm}} resources.
+{{site.data.keyword.bpfull_notm}} provides Terraform-as-a-Service capabilities, you will use a Terraform template that define the {{site.data.keyword.Bluemix_notm}} resources that you will create, update, or delete.
+You create a {{site.data.keyword.bpshort}} workspace that points to a Terraform template and use the built-in capabilities of the {{site.data.keyword.Bluemix_notm}} provider plug-in for Terraform to provision your {{site.data.keyword.Bluemix_notm}} resources.

 ## Objectives
 {: #vpc-scaling-dedicated-compute-objectives}